lexingxie/cmLab/content/post/conf_cikm_d2d.md

 ## CIKM 2016 in Indianapolis

 The 25th ACM International Conference on Conference on Information and Knowledge Management (CIKM ‘16) took place in Indianapolis 25-29 October.
-Swapnil and Lexing attended the conference.
+Swapnil and Lexing attended the conference, and presented three of our papers.

 <img style="float: left;" src="/img/conf/cikm_swapnil.png" height="135" Hspace="5">
 <img style="float: left;" src="/img/conf/cikm_posters.jpg" height="135" Hspace="5">

 Left: Swapnil talks confidently about bridging two camps in the problem and method space in popularity prediction, with [Feature Driven and Point Process Approaches](/post/fdhawkesforpopularity). <br />
 Right: Swapnil and Lexing standing in front of two posters.
 The one [on the left](/documents/chen_cikm16_poster.pdf) is on [Learning Points and Routes to Recommend Trajectories](/post/trajrec_cikm16/), where we propose novel approaches to learn the objective fucntion for traveling salesman problems.
 The one [on the right](/documents/kim_cikm2016_poster.pdf) is on [Probabilistic Knowledge Graph Construction](/post/knowledge_construction/), where we model the compositional structure and incremental learning of a knowlege tensor in a probabilistic framework.
-We are representing co-authors Dawei, Dongwoo and Cheng, who could not make to the conference.
+We are representing co-authors Dawei, Dongwoo and Cheng, who could not make to this conference.

 ## Data to Decision Annual Conference